-In this post, we’ll set up Kafbat UI, a modern web-based Kafka management interface, to work with a secure Kafka 4.0 cluster that uses:
+In this post, we’ll set up Kafbat UI, a modern web-based Kafka management interface, to work with a secure Kafka 4.0 broker that uses:

 Architecture Overview